 2170 Northpoint Parkway

-If you have questions about your Medical Center bill, would like a more detailed copy of your bill, or would like information about our Financial Assistance programs for St. Joseph Health services, contact:
+If you have questions about your medical center bill, would like a more detailed copy of your bill, or would like information about our Financial Assistance programs for Providence services, contact:

 Patient Financial Services

 The concierge and registrars located in the main lobby can accept payments and answer questions from 6 a.m. - 6 p.m.
 Monday through Friday.
 Registrars located in the Emergency Department can also accept payments and answer questions 24 hours a day.

 "Dignity, Service, Excellence, and Justice” are words we live by here at St. Joseph Hospital.
 These are the four core values that reflect the mission of the Sisters of St. Joseph of Orange and Providence.
 During your hospitalization, these values will guide us in our efforts to comfort you and provide for your well-being.
 This booklet contains practical information about the services available at St. Joseph Hospital.
 We hope it will answer many of the questions you have about the hospital.
 If you or your visitors have any additional questions, please feel free to ask your nurse or other members of our health care team.
 If there is any way we can be of additional service to you, please let us know.
 We would be happy to hear comments on your stay as we strive to continually improve our service.
 It is our privilege to serve you.

 God bless and may you enjoy a speedy recovery.

 As a patient of Providence, you are considered a partner in developing and carrying out your plan of care.
 Below, you will find access to a list of your rights as a patient, and a summary of responsibilities that are expected of you.Patient rights

 You as a patient have the right to the following: